anthfuller/F7-LAS/docs/f7-las-implementation-guide/Appendices/a-schemas.md

 | trust_transfer_score | float    | Confidence score in target agent                |
 | requires_ack         | boolean  | Whether target agent must confirm handoff       |
 | ack_timestamp        | string   | When the handoff was acknowledged               |

+## License & Disclaimer

+© 2025 Anthony L. Fuller.
+All rights reserved.

+#### This work is created independently by the author and is not affiliated with, endorsed by, or associated with Microsoft or any other employer.
+Opinions and materials represent the author’s personal work.